Dental Assistant Certification

 - You need a high school diploma, or its equivalent, to begin your education and training as a dental assistant.

 - Once you have decided to get your dental assistant certification, you will need to enroll in a dental assistant educational program — whether it's a two-year associate degree or a shorter certificate program.
-Dental assistant programs are available through community colleges and vocational schools, with online and hybrid options also available.
+Community colleges and vocational schools offer dental assistant programs with online and hybrid options.

 - For those who do not want to do an educational program, there are also options to do supervised work experience or an externship to gain the necessary knowledge for certification.

-- After completing your program (or work experience), you will need to earn CPR certification, which can take 1-3 months, before taking your dental assistant certification exam.
+- After completing your program (or work experience), you'll need to earn CPR certification, which can take 1-3 months, before taking your dental assistant certification exam.

-- Finally, you will take your Dental Assisting National Board (DANB) exam.
-It has three different sections that you will need to pass, and you will need to study in advance for each of them.
+- Finally, you will take your Dental Assisting National Board Exam.
+It has three different sections that you must pass, and you'll need to study in advance for each of them.

-- Once you have passed your DANB exam, you will be certified.
+Once you have passed your DANB exam, you'll be certified.
 You can then pursue and apply for jobs as a dental assistant.

 What Skills Will I Learn With Dental Assistant Certification?